filecash/filecash-docs/docs/store/lotus/README.md

 ---
 title: Lotus
-description: Lotus is a full-featured client capable of performing storage and retrieval deals on the Filecoin Network.
+description: Lotus is a full-featured client capable of performing storage and retrieval deals on the Filecash Network.
 ---

 # Lotus